learnk8s/learnk8s.io/src/terraform-aws/content.md

 }
 ```

-The added code defines a [Terraform output](https://www.terraform.io/docs/configuration/outputs.html) that in turn refers to an output value of the kubeadm module.

-> You can see an overview of all output values of the kubeadm module on the [Terraform Registry](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=outputs).

-To display this output, run the `terraform apply` command again:
+To display this output, you have to run `terraform apply` again:

 ```terminal|command=1|title=bash
 terraform apply --auto-approve
 ```

-> The `--auto-approve` flag automatically applies `yes` to the execution plan prompt.
+> The `--auto-approve` flag automatically approves the execution plan so that you don't need to type `yes`.

-This time, the `terraform apply` command won't create any AWS resources, but it will display the output value that you just defined.

-It should look something like this:
+When the command completes, you should see an output looking something like this:

 ```
 nodes = [